alomoa/alomoa/README.md

 # About Me
-  🥅 Working my way towards becoming a developer with front and back-end knowledge.
+  Currently working as a Software Developer focused on front-end (Vue) and back-end development (C#).

 # Social
 https://twitter.com/Alomoadev

 # WIP Projects
 Im currenly working on:
-  Building a website for a client
+  Portfolio
   Making a game with a group using Unity
-  100 days of Writing
+  100 days of Books!

 # Current Tech Stack
 Javascript
+Vue
 HTML / CSS
+C#